 Assessment of learning (summative assessment) involves judging children's performance against national standards (when available).
 Teachers make these judgements at the end of a unit of work, the end of a half-term, or at the end of a key stage.
-We use Target Tracker descriptors to aid assessment throughout the year.
 Test results describe pupil performance in terms of age related expectations.

-We have a half-termly summative assessment system (Rising Stars), so that we can track individual's progress and facilitate interventions when necessary.
+We have a half-termly summative assessment system (Rising Stars or White Rose tests), so that we can track individual's progress and facilitate interventions when necessary.
 This summative assessment supports the on-going formative teacher assessments.